stencila/clouda/README.md

 ## ⚠️ Deprecated

 This project is deprecated.
-Please see ✨ [`stencila/sparkla`](https://github.com/stencila/sparkla) which provides compute session which are faster to start, are more secure, and have finer grained control and real-time user notifications for resource usage.
+Please see ✨ [`stencila/sparkla`](https://github.com/stencila/sparkla) which provides compute sessions that are faster to start, more secure, and have finer grained control, and real-time user notifications, for resource usage.

 ## 💭 Purpose